neo4j/neo4j-python-driver/README.rst

 Neo4j Bolt Driver for Python
 ****************************

-The Official Neo4j Driver for Python supports Neo4j 3.0 and above and Python versions 2.7, 3.4, 3.5 and 3.6.
+The official Neo4j driver for Python supports Neo4j 3.0 and above and Python versions 2.7, 3.4, 3.5, 3.6, and 3.7.

 Quick Example